dconnet/AgilityBook/Readme-Build.txt

 --------------------

 wxFormBuilder: http://sourceforge.net/projects/wxformbuilder/
-Useful for figuring out how a lay a dialog out.
+Useful for figuring out how to lay a dialog out.

 --------------------